"IN LIFE, THE FIRST ACT

 excitement of your second act.

-Because that is where the depth comes in, and looking ahead, your journey may very well kick the first act to the curb.
+Because that is where the depth comes in, and looking ahead, your second act may very well kick the first act to the curb.
 This could be your most powerful chapter yet!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.